ADMISSION REQUIREMENTS: MD PROGRAMS AT

 In order to fulfill the basic requirements for matriculation at Windsor University School of Medicine, applicants are required to be in possession of an undergraduate degree (or foreign equivalent) from an accredited institution.
 Applicants seeking admission are encouraged to gain a strong pre-medical foundation to be best prepared for the medical school.
 Reach us by email or phone for more information.

-In addition, applicants are strongly recommended to take a course in advanced science coursework in biochemistry, genetics, human anatomy, human physiology, or other higher level science courses as well as social science courses such as philosophy, ethics psychology and other humanities courses.
+In addition, applicants are strongly recommended to take advanced science coursework in biochemistry, genetics, human anatomy, human physiology, or other higher level science courses as well as social science courses such as philosophy, ethics psychology and other humanities courses

 International (Non-U.S./Non-Canadian) applicants must submit

 - Official credential evaluation report of transcript through World Education Services (WES); Visit www.wes.org

 - Official report of scores on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS)